vignif/ros-example/README.md

 ![db](.figures/db.png)

-Note most of the postal entries are zero, this is due to the design of the api which is not returning the postal code.
+Note most of the postal entries are zero, this is due to the design of the API which is not returning the postal code.
 The value can be stored via providing it as input in a ros message.

 ## Information flow
 1. When launching the main script `roslaunch geo_manager Manager.launch`
 - A database is created (if doesn't exist) and filled with proper table schema
-- A json file is parsed and is propagated as an api request.
-The api response is handled and stored in the db.
+- A json file is parsed and propagated as an API request.
+The API response is handled and stored in the db.
-The user can add more cities to the json file, and their information will be requested at startup time.
+The user can append cities to the json file, and their information will be processed at startup time.

-If the json file is not present or empty, this step is skipped.
+If the json file is not present or empty, it will be skipped.

-2. The following nodes are running
+2. `Manager.launch` spins the following nodes:
 - `geo_manager`
 - `api_handler`
 - `show`

 3. The user or a node can request to add a new city to the database via the topic `/RTCreateCity` with:

 ```